kheller18/data-structures-algorithms/questions/Node.md

       + This can be used for CPU-intensive tasks like processing data or accessing the file system since NodeJS is single-threaded, synchronous tasks can be made more efficient leveraging the worker's threads.

 35. How to measure the duration of async operations?
-    + Performance API provides us with tools to figure out the necessary performance metrics.
+    + `Performance API`: provides tools to figure out the necessary performance metrics.
 A simple example would be using async_hooks and perf_hooks.
       ```
       'use strict';
       const async_hooks = require('async_hooks');